Brzeszcze: History

-Following the Partitions of Poland, the village was annexed by the Habsburg Empire, and from 1772 until 1918 it was part of the province of Galicia.
+Following the First Partition of Poland, the village was annexed by the Habsburg Empire, and from 1772 until 1918 it was part of the province of Galicia.
 In 1900, there were some 220 houses at Brzeszcze, with a population of 1,400.
 Almost all residents were ethnic Poles and Roman Catholics.
 Brzeszcze grew because of the anthracite coal mine, which was founded in 1907.
 New housing districts for miners were built, the population quickly grew, and in the Second Polish Republic, Brzeszcze was one of main industrial villages of Kraków Voivodeship.

 During World War II, the town was a stronghold of the Polish resistance, helping the prisoners of Auschwitz concentration camp.
 Prisoners of Auschwitz were also housed in a sub-camp, called Jawischowitz, near the mine where they labored.
 Numerous prisoners were killed through slave labor by the German civilian mine authorities, and by the SS.
 German authorities changed its name into Kohlendorf.

 After the war the village continued its development, and in July 1962 was granted town charter.